Penitentes (New Mexico): Women

+In culture

+After their activities were publicized by writers such as Lummis, the Penitentes became one of the most popular subjects in cultural depictions of New Mexico.
+Ramón A. Gutiérrez writes that much of the early cultural production regarding the Penitentes had an orientalist character, as the Penitentes were frequently depicted as exotic, benighted, savage, and fanatic.
+Lummis himself drew direct parallels between the landscape and natives (including Hispanos) of New Mexico and Egypt, and compared photographing the Penitentes to a safari.

+The Penitentes provided ample inspiration for the many Anglo-American artists who settled in and depicted New Mexico beginning in the early 20th century, including Georgia O'Keeffe, Russell Cheney, Joseph Henry Sharp, and Cady Wells.
+These depictions frequently reflected the notion that the Penitentes were a mysterious and possibly barbaric relic, and sometimes were works of pure imagination inspired by photographs and travelogues.

-Willa Cather's 1927 novel Death Comes for the Archbishop included references and scenes of the Penitentes and their ritual.
+Willa Cather's 1927 novel Death Comes for the Archbishop included references and scenes of the Penitentes and their rituals.

 In the novel Brave New World, the Penitentes are shown in a video at a school, which causes the class to laugh at their rituals.
 They are also compared to savages in the 1946 foreword by Aldous Huxley.

 The 1936 roadshow exploitation film Lash of the Penitentes combines old footage of the Penitente's ritual flagellation with new footage about a murder.

 The novel Dayspring (1945) by Harry Sylvester depicts an anthropologist who studies the Penitentes and eventually joins them.

-Fray Angelico Chavez titled his book on New Mexico My Penitente Land.
+Near the end of Cormac McCarthy's Blood Meridian (1985), the book's protagonist, the man, comes across a Penitente Good Friday procession featuring a death cart.

 Percival Everett’s novel The Body of Martin Aguilera (1997) features Penitente characters and rituals as part of a murder mystery set in northern New Mexico.
 Everett also utilizes Penitente characters for his short story "Warm and Nicely Buried" from his collection Damned If I Do (2004).

-Kirstin Valdez Quade’s novel The Five Wounds (2022) takes place in New Mexico and heavily features Penitente characters and rituals.
+Kirstin Valdez Quade’s novel The Five Wounds (2021) takes place in New Mexico and heavily features Penitente characters and rituals.

-In the 1968 Richard Bradford novel Red Sky at Morning, set during World War II, he describes a morada: "...little wooden building with a cross on the roof.
-It looked very old and weathered, with no windows and a chain and padlock on the door."
-This makes the protagonist question whether the owner is a Penitente, whom he describes thus:

-"The Penitentes were a sort of outlaw branch of the Catholics who took everything very seriously, especially Good Friday.
-They'd pick a member of the church to play Jesus every year.
-He'd carry a cross while his friends all whipped him with rawhide and cactus and then they'd crucify him.
-In recent years they just tied him to a cross and left him all day in the sun.
-A hundred years ago they did the job right, with nails."